Message Passing Interface (MPI)

 With so many device and compiler combinations, setting up your environment can seem complicated.
 HPC has defined preferred bindings to simplify your environment initialization.
 The preferred bindings work well on the Linux cluster; however, you are free to choose the best setup for your needs.

 For most ITS software packages, it is recommended that you use the default link, which points to the default version of the software.
-For MPICH, this is not recommended.
-Since changing the default link after installing a newer version of MPICH will always break currently running or waiting jobs, it is recommended that you always use the path that is associated with that version.
-For compatibility, and to inform users of ITS’s intent for the versioning of its software applications, default, old, and new links are installed.
-See the mpiexec note below for a work-around.
+For OpenMPI, this is not recommended.
+Since changing the default link after installing a newer version of OpenMPI will always break currently running or waiting jobs, it is recommended that you always use the path that is associated with that version.

-You should look at the links in /usr/usc/mpich to find the appropriate version.
+You should look at the links in /usr/usc/openmpi to find the appropriate version.
 Next, choose a specific binding from those available in that version.
-You should then use the most specific link in your .profile if you use the bash (or sh) shell, or .login if you use the csh (or tcsh) shell.

 Some examples of other available setup files are: